How to Measure Quality of AI Call Interactions (2026 KPIs)

 Resolution Quality

 Beyond just completing a task, was it done correctly?
 Resolution quality assesses the accuracy of the outcome.
-For example, if an appointment was booked, was it for the correct date and time?
+If an appointment was booked, was it for the correct date and time?
+If a refund was processed, was the amount right?
+Automated QA scoring can check these details against backend system records.

 Escalation and Handoff Quality

-When a call needs to be transferred to a human, the process should be seamless.
+When a call needs to transfer to a human, the process should be seamless.
+Bad handoffs destroy the goodwill the AI built.

 Handoff Quality

-A quality handoff means the human agent receives all the necessary context from the AI conversation.
+A quality handoff means the human agent receives all necessary context from the AI conversation.
 The customer should not have to repeat their issue.
-Platforms offering features like warm transfers with context headers, like SigmaMind AI, excel at this.
+This requires structured data (intent, entities, account details, conversation summary) to pass along with the transfer.

 Customer Experience and Sentiment